 What we did notice is that at high pressure it may splash water, depending on the sink faucet.

-NeillieN are here too, which a great runner-up thanks to their Faucet Mount Filter and its Advanced Filtration System.
+Engdenton are here too, which a great runner-up thanks to their superb faucet water filter.
 This faucet filter is certified to remove 99% of lead, and over 70 other contaminants including 96% of mercury and 92% of pesticides.
 Its BY-SA-055C cartridge can clean up to 100 gallons of water, which is enough for 2 to 3 months of daily use of average water filter systems.

 It also has a 360-degree swivel that allows it to easily fit onto most standard kitchen sinks.
 Unlike a lot of other products on the market, this tap filter is made of high quality modern materials and has a great design and construction.